 The subways that run beneath the central part of Sapporo are essential for sightseeing.
-You can access almost all of the major sightseeing spots of the city by subway.
+You can access virtually all of the city's major sightseeing spots via subway.
 The subway is easy to use at an affordable cost guaranteed to make your sightseeing even more enjoyable.

 The subway lines run from the city center in all directions of the compass.
-The trains depart frequently and are ideal for sightseeing as there are subway stations at nearly all major sightseeing spots and within easy walking distance.
+Trains depart frequently and are ideal for sightseeing as there are subway stations at nearly all major sightseeing spots and within easy walking distance.

 - Tip 1: There are 3 lines in total!

 - The three municipal subway lines are the Namboku Line, Tozai Line, and Toho Line with fares beginning at 200 yen.
-The time between stations is about one to three minutes.
+It takes around 1-3 minutes to get from one station to the next.

 The central stations are Sapporo Station and Odori Station.